vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **SAY**: So you can evaluate expressions containing variables in the same way we say earlier with values.
          Run each of the cells and convince yourself you understand by predicting the output for each cell.

+**SAY**: Notice that the cell containing assignments to the `x` and `y` variables did not evaluate to
+         anything.
+This is because assignment is a _statement_, not an _expression_.
+The difference is that expressions evaluate to something, statements do not.

 ### 11:25